Lecture 4: Climate Change (Carbon Cycle)

 Moving to 10,000 years ago, as temperatures reached a level still somewhat cooler than modern conditions, the first evidence of farming emerges.
 People first settled in cities and only then does agriculture appear, in response to the demands of a growing, settled population.

 About 9,500 years ago, or more specifically around 9,200 years ago, we see the extinction of the sabre-toothed cat.
 Horses also disappeared from North America, likely due to human impacts.
-(A quick aside: there’s a facetious reference in the source text to Pokémon going extinct at this time, which is, of course, entirely fictional [attention].)
+(A quick aside: there’s a facetious reference in the scrolling figure to Pokémon going extinct at this time, which is, of course, entirely fictional.)
 As temperatures reached levels comparable to those of the 20th century, cattle were domesticated—around 8,500 years ago.
 By this point, the ice sheet over Canada had entirely vanished.

 From roughly 10,000 years ago to the present, Earth’s temperature remained, for the most part, within a relatively narrow band—about one degree Celsius higher or lower than today.
 This stable period is known as the Holocene.
 It encompasses the entire span during which humans have been able to build cities, develop stable agriculture, and domesticate animals.